Saw V: Plot

 Strahm learns that Hoffman killed Seth Baxter, who had killed Hoffman's sister, years prior.
 John Kramer abducted Hoffman after the fact and blackmailed him into helping him set up his future "games."

+In the third room, Brit kills Luba before she and Mallick put her corpse in a bathtub and connect it to five cables to complete an electric circuit that unlocks the next door.

+John's ex-wife Jill Tuck claims Strahm is stalking her.
 Strahm concludes that everyone was meant to die at the plant except for Corbett and Hoffman.
-John's ex-wife Jill Tuck claims Strahm is stalking her.
 After Hoffman tells Erickson about Strahm's theory of a second Jigsaw accomplice, Erickson tries to call him.
 Hoffman answers on Strahm's phone and hangs up.
 Erickson has one of his agents track the phone's signal.

+In the final room, Mallick and Brit find a machine fitted with five saws and a beaker requiring ten pints of blood to open the final door.
+They realize that all prior tests could have been completed without casualties if they had worked together, and figure out their connection: they were all involved in a building fire that killed eight people.
+Mallick and Brit concede a truce and each slice an arm in the saws to provide the blood needed to open the final door.

 Following the signal to the sewer observation room, Erickson finds the phone and his own personnel file, both planted by Hoffman.
 He also finds the still-living Brit and Mallick and calls for medical attention, before putting an all-points bulletin on Strahm, convinced that he is Jigsaw's successor.
-Meanwhile, Strahm follows Hoffman to the renovated nerve gas house and finds a tape.
-In the tape, Hoffman urges Strahm to enter the box, but he stops it short and ambushes Hoffman, whom he seals in the box.
+Meanwhile, Strahm follows Hoffman to the renovated nerve gas house and finds a tape in a room with a box filled with broken glass.
+The tape is a message from Hoffman urging Strahm to enter the box, but Strahm stops it short and ambushes Hoffman, whom he seals in the box.
 Strahm believes he has finally caught Hoffman, but the door to the room suddenly shuts itself and the walls begin to close in as the box is lowered beneath the floor.
 Strahm finishes playing the tape, which warns him that if he does not enter the box, he will die and be framed as Jigsaw's apprentice.
-Safe inside the box, Hoffman watches as Strahm unsuccessfully tries to escape the room and is ultimately crushed to death.
+Safe inside the box, Hoffman watches as Strahm unsuccessfully tries to escape the room and is crushed to death.